Date of Degree

 Copyright 2011 Kishore Nannapaneni

 Nannapaneni, Kishore.
-"Design of a bioinformatics system for insertional mutagenesis analysis and its application to the Sleeping Beauty transposon system." doctoral dissertation, University of Iowa, 2011.
+"Design of a bioinformatics system for insertional mutagenesis analysis and its application to the Sleeping Beauty transposon system." doctoral PhD diss., University of Iowa, 2011.